temrage/uninstall_school_spyware/about.md

 Many schools require students to complete an "initial device registration" process to connect to their network.
 During this process, they may install software on your personal device, such as **Mobile Device Management (MDM)** profiles or other surveillance tools like **Securly**.

 These tools are **not required** for network access and can invade your privacy by monitoring activities, collecting data, and restricting your device’s capabilities.
-This guide will help you identify and remove these unnecessary surveillance tools from your personal device while maintaining your ability to connect to the school network.
+This script will remove these unnecessary spyware from your personal device while maintaining your ability to connect to the school network.

-⚠️ **If you're a new student or have a new device**, follow the steps on the SSL inspection page to bypass the "initial device registration" process entirely and protect your privacy.
+⚠️ **If you're a new student or have a new device**, you can run this script as well or follow the steps on my SSL inspection repo so connect to the school network.

 ---

-## 🎯 What We'll Be Removing
+## 🎯 What will be removed?

 ### 🔍 **Securly Proxy**